 Proverbs engages a word picture of a dam about to break or a leaky pipe about to burst to describe the ways that relational fireworks ultimately lead to a powerful explosion.
 We are told to quit an argument before it gets out of hand.
 In your tense relational moments, it’s ok to throw in the towel on an argument you could still win.
 Most relational arguments don’t really have a winner.
 Pull out of arguments that are going nowhere, and return to constructive conversation.

 Resolve to Ignore Peaceably

 Proverbs 20:3 – “It is an honor for a man to keep aloof from strife, but every fool will be quarreling.”

 If you hang out on Twitter or Facebook too long, you realize that many seem to revel in discussing and creating controversy.
 They encourage outrage, then move on to the new controversy of the week.
 It’s as if they wake up and think, “Who should I be angry at today.”

 While exposing fraud and abuse has its place, a constant quarreler is foolish.
 It saps your energy and stops you from loving those around you to whom you have the greatest responsibility.
 It’s ok not to have an opinion about every controversial topic.
 Relational fireworks result when we care more about being right on the controversies than we care about the people affected by them.

-As you gather for July 4th festivities, or other places where relational hurt has been experienced by you, remember the wisdom that has worked for Christians for 1000’s of years.
+As you gather for July 4th festivities, or other places where relational hurt has been experienced by you, remember the wisdom that has worked for Christians for thousands of years.
 We don’t have to let our relationships explode because of “strife”.
 We can choose to be a change agent for good.